 So your designer has finished your ebook file.
 Before you rush to send your file off to ebook distributors, there’s still one crucial last step to go.

-In this guide, we’re going to tell you how to upload your file to an ereader to review it.
+In this guide, we’re going to tell you how to review your ebook.
 We’ll also give you some tips on what to look for.

-As you look at your file on an ereader, you may feel surprised at the difference compared to your printed book.
+As you look at your ebook using Kindle Previewer, you may feel surprised at the difference compared to your printed book.
 Authors used to ebooks may be delighted (‘It looks just like a professional one!’).
 But if you’re unused to ebooks, you may find yourself taken aback or even disappointed by some aspects.

 When you’re reviewing your file, it’s important to remember that an ebook is not a paper book.
 In some respects, it’s designed to look similar, but in many ways, it’s fundamentally different.
 So, as you think about changes you’d like to make to your file, make sure you keep the ebook’s limitations in mind too.